threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 date: 2023-11-01 00:00:00
 ---

-Manuvision body therapy is a form of treatment that addresses physical and psychological disorders through the body.
-We release the tension behind the body's symptoms, create balance in the nervous system, and kickstart the body's natural healing processes.
-In English, Dutch, Spanish, and rusty French.

 Each experience leaves a trace, remembered by the body, conditioning the mind.

 Working with your nervous system you can release old physical tensions, integrate unprocessed emotions, and let go of unhelpful subconscious reflexes.